teodortenchev/C-Sharp-Advanced-Coursework/C# OOP Basics/InterfacesAndAbstraction/README.md

 ### Hint

 Create an interface hierarchy representing the collections.
-You can use a List as the underlying collection and implement the methods using the Listís Add, Remove and Insert methods.
+You can use a List as the underlying collection and implement the methods using the List‚Äôs Add, Remove and Insert methods.

 \*Explicit Interfaces